Medical Dictionary

 Memory doesn't always work perfectly.
 As you grow older, it may take longer to remember things.

 It's normal to forget things once in a while.
 We've all forgotten a name, where we put our keys, or if we locked the front door.
-If you are an older adult who forget things more often than others your age, you may have mild cognitive impairment.
+If you are an older adult who forgets things more often than others your age, you may have mild cognitive impairment.
 Forgetting how to use your phone or find your way home may be signs of a more serious problem, such as:

 If you're worried about your forgetfulness, see your health care provider.